lparvinsmith/tic-tac-toe/README.md

 TECHNOLOGIES USED:
 JavaScript for game logic
-JQuery for user interaction
+JQuery and for user interaction
-HTML/CSS for layout and style
+HTML/CSS & Bootstrap for layout and style

 APPROACH:

 UNSOLVED PROBLEMS?
-need to make sure game stops after someone wins make sure first player switches use with browserify bootstrap store on server so others can play
+use with browserify
+store on server so others can play

 Fun stuff: